ligato/docs/docs/user-guide/concepts.md

     -listen-client-urls http://0.0.0.0:2379
 ```

-The Agent must start with the KVDB sync plugin using ETCD as a connector (to know how to do this, see code above or code inside [this example][datasync-example]).
+Vpp-agent must start with the KVDB sync plugin using ETCD as a connector (to know how to do this, see code above or code inside [this example][datasync-example]).
 Information where the ETCD is running (IP address, port) has to be also provided on the Agent startup via the configuration file.

 The minimal content of the file may look as follows:
 ```